xueannafang/hsp_toolkit_prototype/README.md

 -These toolkits are developed with Python 3.7.3 and tested in the operating system of Windows 10.

--This version is designed for users with less coding experience.

--Microsoft Excel is required to be installed for input/output.
+-The following software are required to be installed:

+*Python 3.7, Juypter Notebook, Microsoft Excel*

--Python 3.7 and Jupyter Notebook is required to be installed.
+-The following python packages are required to be installed:

+*numpy, pandas, scipy, itertools, abc, os*

 ## *Solvent Predictor*